Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 ###Next Steps
 1.Install and startMongoDB service on the server
 2. Update API keys for Congress.gov and OpenStates services
-3. Restartbackend services after fixing the above issues
+3. Restartbackend services after fixingthe above issues
 4. Verify that all API endpointsare working properly

 ###QuickFix